apple/GCGC/src/notebooks/README.md

     - dimensions[3] = duration of a single y interval in seconds, or time duration in each row of the heatmap.

 - **group_by**: `str` datatype.
 Name of a column present in the `gc event logs`.
 If this parameter is provided, groups all repeated values from the specified column, such that every group has the same value in column '`group_by`'.
-Leaving this optional parameter as `None` then defaults to creating 1 group per `gc event log` in the `gc_event_dataframes` list.
+Leaving this optional parameter as `None` defaults to creating 1 group per `gc event log` in the `gc_event_dataframes` list.
 Examples below

       group_by = "EventName"
       group_by = "EventType"